gavdraper/gavdraper.github.io/_drafts/switch-to-ssl-with-cloudflare.md

 1. At the bottom of the screen if you want HTTP resources rewritten to HTTPS without having to change the site then switch this setting on...
     ![CloudFlareScreenshot]({{site.url}}/content/images/2017-cloudflare-ssl/cloudflare-7.png)

-1. Lastly you can optionally create a pagerule to divert al HTTP traffic to HTTPS
+1. Lastly you can optionally create a page rule to divert al HTTP traffic to HTTPS
     ![CloudFlareScreenshot]({{site.url}}/content/images/2017-cloudflare-ssl/cloudflare-8.png

 And...
 We're done.

 All of the above can be done without CloudFlare by require numerous configurations on the WebServer and possibly a lot of changes to your website to switch over any content referenced on HTTP.
-The abive can all be done in 5 minutes for free, I was really impressed how easy this made it to move all my content to HTTPS, not too mention all the other features CloudFlare offer that I've yet to explore
-And...
-We're done.

-All of the above can be done without CloudFlare by require numerous configurations on the WebServer and possibly a lot of changes to your website to switch over any content referenced on HTTP.
-The abive can all be done in 5 minutes for free, I was really impressed how easy this made it to move all my content to HTTPS, not too mention all the other features CloudFlare offer that I've yet to explore.
+Using CloudFlare this  can all be done in 5 minutes for free, I was really impressed how easy this made it to move all my content to HTTPS, not to mention all the other features CloudFlare offer that I've yet to explore